 If you would like you can trim off the excess from the construction paper as well.

-A bookmark is a very useful tool, no one wants dog ears in their books.
+The book long isn’t the only free printable!
+A bookmark is a very useful tool, no one wants dog ears in their books, especially the local library.

 How To Personalize Your Printable Bookmark: